top of page

 Screenshot 2017-06-13 14.41_edited.png

-Help us end racist era zoning laws!
-Our goal is to collect 10,000 signatures from New Yorkers in a petition to the New York City Council by May 25, 2024 (see press release)
+Help us end racist era liquor laws!
+Our goal is to collect 10,000 signatures from New Yorkers in a petition to the New York State Assembly by May 17, 2025!

 Like, Comment & Share our Call to Action Video: